 Moist / Wet, Well Draining

-Attract Butterflies, Attract Hummingbirds, Deer Resistant, Native, Fragrant Flower / Foliage, Groundcover, Multiplies / Naturalizes
+Attract Butterflies, Attract Hummingbirds, Bee Friendly, Deer Resistant, Native, Fragrant Flower / Foliage, Groundcover, Multiplies / Naturalizes

 Northeast, Southeast, Midwest